Young people have never been more connected or more isolated.

 If someone you know is suicidal, call the National Suicide Prevention Lifeline at 1-800-273-8255.

 Rory Shelton is in her junior year of high school.
-Christopher Heffron is the editorial director at Franciscan Media and Rory’s very proud uncle.
+Christopher Heffron is the editorial director at Franciscan Media and Rory’s proud uncle.